sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image46.png "image_tooltip")

-In the “Messages” page you will see a list of users and corresponding conversations.
-You can click on a conversation to view the messages.
-The most important feature of this platform is found in this page.
-With each message there is a “Translate” button.
-If you click the translate button, the contents of that particular message will be translated and shown in your native language.
-Even if your partner has messaged you in multiple languages the platform will detect the language and always translate to your native language.
-Our translation supports over 100 languages.
-The following image shows how the translated message looks.
+This is the notifications page where you can see your notifications.
+The following image shows the instant messaging page.